Gerry Roche 1945 - 2020

 The full text of the proposal [3,000 words] is available here (PDF 72kB).

-Postscript May 2013: The proposal was unsuccessful and it is unlikely that I will pursue this area of research; to others who are working in this area, please feel free to use the proposal if it is of interest.
+Postscript May 2013: The proposal was unsuccessful and Gerry did not pursue this area of research; to others who are working in this area, please feel free to use the proposal if it is of interest.

-Over the years I have been involved in teaching both law and mathematics at various third level colleges and – what had once been simply hobbies – woodturning, sculpture and log house (and other) building became close to full time occupations.
-Hopefully I may soon find time to put photos of some of these projects – and of my travels in countries as diverse as China, India, Pakistan, Tibet, Ethiopia, Kenya, Syria, Iran and Turkey- on the web.
+Over the years Gerry was involved in teaching both law and mathematics at various third level colleges and – what had once been simply hobbies – woodturning, sculpture and log house (and other) building became close to full time occupations.
+He also travelled to many countries as diverse as China, India, Pakistan, Tibet, Ethiopia, Kenya, Syria, Iran and Turkey- on the web.